briedel/gosync3/README.md

 * `remove_unicode`: Remove unicode characters from a user's name.
 This can cause problems when generating a passwd file or trying to serialize a JSON file.
 * `commit_old_version`: In the spirit of old GOSync, we commit the JSON file to Gitlab, so puppet/hiera can grab it from there
 * `write_db`: Write the JSON object out.

+The `get_default_project` method is tries to guess a user's first OSG project for account reasons.
+If the user is a member of more than more than one sub-project we need to filter out any of the default ones.
+First, we remove the "osg.ConnectTrain".
+If there are still more than one projects, we filter out any project associated with a user school and any OSG project, if the user is a member of the other connect instances, i.e. SPT, ATLAS, CMS, and Duke.

 The `decompose_sshkey` method is necessary because of the format that puppet/hiera wants the SSH key in.
 A typical SSH key is formatted as follows: